hannobraun/stack-assembly/README.md

 ## Introduction

-I want to resume my personal research into programming language design and implementation,[^0] which requires a suitable starting point.
+I'm about to restart my personal research into programming language design and implementation,[^0] which requires a suitable foundation.
 I could use an existing language for that, but to maximize fun and learning, I'm going to build my own.

 [^0]: I worked on [Kari] and [Crosscut] before, along with many smaller experiments.

 [Kari]: https://github.com/hannobraun/kari
 [Crosscut]: https://github.com/hannobraun/crosscut

-I want to achieve this in an incremental manner, with self-contained (and satisfying!) milestones along the way.
-To that end, I present the design of StackAssembly, a programming language so minimal that I can implement it quickly, but hopefully complete enough to use for real code.
+To achieve this in an incremental manner, with self-contained (and satisfying!) milestones along the way, I need a language design so minimal that I can implement it quickly, but complete enough for real code.
+To that end, I present StackAssembly, which will hopefully achieve just that.

-In writing this document, I assume that the reader knows basic computer science concepts.
-Please note that I'm not making this a complete specification.
+This document is not a complete specification.
 For the sake of convenience, I leave out many details that I expect to become apparent during implementation.
+In writing this, I assume that the reader knows basic computer science concepts.

 ## Design